 Charlize was surprised, though, because she knew Tom did not have a reputation as difficult on set, and she usually gets along with her co-stars.

 But this movie was intense for the whole cast and crew.
 They spent almost 9 months in the desert, isolated, filming a tough action movie that did not have many lines of dialogue.

 They had to rely on the director’s vision, a vision that was difficult for the actors to understand.
 They had to trust him blindly.
 And both Tom and Charlize felt enormous pressure and fear about what was going to be the outcome.

 Yet, after the grueling production ended, Tom extended an olive branch.
 He left a gift in Charlize’s trailer with a note: “You are an absolute nightmare, BUT you are also f- – – – – g awesome.
 I’ll kind of miss you.
 Love, Tommy.”

 Since then, they both have talked about the experience.
 Charlize has said: “We drove each other crazy, but I think we have respect for each other.”

 And she told the New York Times: “In retrospect, I didn’t have enough empathy to really, truly understand what he must have felt like to step into Mel Gibson’s shoes.
 That is frightening!

-So there you have it, the co-stars famously clashed, but both were mature enough to rake responsibility for their part in the situation and have since made peace.
+So while the co-stars famously clashed, both have been mature enough to take responsibility for their part in the situation and have since made peace.

 And fortunately, their characters did not have to like each other in the movie, so their tension worked and Mad Max was a huge success.